laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 ---

-The Docker ecosystem gave me that final push i needed to get started with my consulting carrier.
-While I could function as a **startup veteran**, **interim CTO** or **engineering management consultant** i realized that there is something very profound in the maturity of the Docker world i should double down on.
+The Docker ecosystem gave me that final push I needed to get started with my consulting carrier.
+While I could function as a **startup veteran**, **interim CTO** or **engineering management consultant** I realized that there is something very profound in the maturity of the Docker world i should double down on.
 I was amazed by how converged and mature the ecosystem is and the adoption of
 Docker is not something for 2017, it's really for the here and now.
 Since I'm a freelance consultant since this Monday, and it is already
-Wednesday, i should start sharing, shouldn't I?
+Wednesday, I should start sharing, shouldn't I?

 ## The power of releasing often
-Last Friday, i left [Falcon.io](https://www.falcon.io/) after five years.
-That naturally puts me in a very reflective mood, not that i don't reflect way too much in general anyway...
+Last Friday, I left [Falcon.io](https://www.falcon.io/) after five years.
+That naturally puts me in a very reflective mood, not that I don't reflect way too much in general anyway...
 But this article is not one of *those*.
 What should concern you though is that after making an inventory of what worked well in that five years, one thing stood out.